guardian/actions-merge-release-changes-to-protected-branch/README.md

                   github-token: ${{ secrets.CI_TOKEN_2 }}
 ```

-You may also want to combine this with running CI checks, e.g.
+You probably want it to run after your other CI checks, e.g.

 ```yaml
 name: CI